-- Criteria for Granting Permits.
-A proposed project should be approved by BCDC if it is consistent with: (1) the McAteer-Petris Act; (2) the provisions of the San Francisco Bay Plan then in effect; and (3) the provisions of the Special Area Plan then in effect. - 2.
+Criteria for Granting Permits.
+A proposed project should be approved by BCDC if it is consistent with: (1) the McAteer-Petris Act; (2) the provisions of the San Francisco Bay Plan then in effect; and (3) the provisions of the Special Area Plan then in effect.

 Geographic Vicinities.
 The San Francisco Bay Plan specifies that pier areas removed within a given geographic vicinity may be replaced only within the same geographic vicinity.
-The Special Area Plan designates two separate geographic vicinities to which the removal and replacement of fill must be confined (Fisherman's Wharf and Southern Waterfront).
-It identifies a third geographic vicinity (Northeastern Waterfront) within which the replacement fill policy in the Bay Plan1 does not apply.
-These geographic vicinities are defined as follows: - a.
-Fisherman's Wharf: The land and water areas within the jurisdiction of the Port from Hyde Street Pier through East Wharf Park adjacent to Pier 35; - b.
-Northeastern Waterfront: The land and water area within the jurisdiction of the Port from Pier 35 to China Basin; and - c.
-Southern Waterfront: The land and water area within the jurisdiction of the Port from China Basin to the extension of Earl Street at India Basin.
+The Special Area Plan designates two-separate_one geographic vicinity test-separate_one geographic vicinity test-separate_one geographic vicinity test-separate_one geographic vicinity test-separate to which the removal and replacement of fill must be confined (Fisherman's Wharf and Tisherman's Wharf) within which the replacement fill policy in the Bay Plan1 does not apply.
+These geographic vicinities are defined as follows:

+- Fisherman's Wharf: The land and water areas within the jurisdiction of the Port from Hyde Street Pier through East Wharf Park adjacent to Pier 35; - Northeastern Waterfront: The land and water area within the jurisdiction of the Port from Pier 35 to China Basin; and - Southern Waterfront: The land and water area within the jurisdiction of the Port from China Basin to the extension of Earl Street at India Basin.